KarimHesham23/Beginner-Projects/README.md

 ## Project 1: Basketball Counter

-**Description:** This project is a basic counter application built using flutter.I leaned many things in this application.
+**Description:** This project is a basic counter application built using flutter.I leaned many basic things in this application.

-## Project 1: Chat App
+## Project 2: Chat App

 **Description:** This project is a chat application built using Flutter.
 I learned in this application how to use Firebase and how to implement authentication.

+## Project 3: Weather App

+**Description:** This project is Weather application built using Flutter.
+In this application I learned how to deal with Api